Closed Testing

 Can fake testers get my app approved faster?

-How do I know testers are real?
+How do I know Google Play testers are real?

-Is using a tester service allowed?
+Is using a paid tester service allowed for closed testing?

 Sources